aminraiyani68/contactAngularDemo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## abstract.scss
+This file is use for use mixin in scss in whole project

+## material.scss
+This file is use for overwrite material design

+## variable.scss
+This file is use for use the color variable and spacing variable

+## BEM methodology
+For class in html used block element modifier method

+## Models folder
+There is define contact model

+## Services folder
+Whichever servies we have used in contact module those all services define there

+## Utility folder
+There global components, servies, constant can use

+## Material UI
+For animation and effect used material design framework

+## font awesome icons
+For social icons used font awesome library